DarwinInnovation/pyteleosvet/README.md

 pip install pyteleosvet
 ```

-Then you will need to create a `teleos.json` file with your database tails in.
+Then you will need to create a `teleos.json` file with your database details in.
 A template file is provided.

 ## Sample scripts